annefou/metos_python/_episodes/02-formats.md

 - "Learn to open, read and write geoTIFF, netCDF and HDF files"
 keypoints:
 - "raster formats: GeoTIFF, netCDF, HDF data formats"
-- "vector formats: shapefile data format"
+- "vector formats: shapefile, GeoJSON data format"
 ---

 - In this lesson we will first review some of the most common spatial data formats used in environmental Sciences and how we categorize them as raster or vector format.